 By submitting a research communication and the submission form, the author(s) transfer copyright ownership so it can be published in the Symposium’s online proceedings.

 Format - layout

-The abstract can be up to 1,850 characters long (excluding the title and author details) written in 12pt Times New Roman (black is the only allowed font colour).
+The abstract can be up to 1,850 characters long (excluding the title and author details).
 The format of the abstract is flexible, but should contain information on the aim of the work, methods, results and conclusions.
 A statement that “the results will be discussed” is not acceptable.
 Do not use subheadings (methods, results, etc.).
 Tables, graphs and figures are NOT allowed.
 Do not use subheadings in bold.
 No advertisements.

 Abstracts must be written in English.
 It is the author’s responsibility to submit a correct abstract; any errors in spelling, grammar, or scientific fact will be reproduced as typed by the author, if the abstract is accepted.